stegua/stegua.github.com/source/_posts/2012-12-16-how-italian-commuters-discovered-or.markdown

 Before the Goal System, Trenord was using a different software, produced by [Management Artificial Intelligence Operations Research srl (MAIOR)](http://www.maior.it), that is used by several public transportation companies in Italy, included [ATM](http://www.atm.it) that operates the subway and buses in Milan.
+In addition, MAIOR collaborates with the _Politecnico di Milano_ and the _University of Pisa_ to improve its software.
 Honestly, I am biased, since I collaborate with MAIOR.
-However, last June, Trenord dismissed the software of MAOIR without any specific complaint, since the management had decided to buy the Goal System software.
+However, Trenord dismissed the software of MAOIR without any specific complaint, since the management had decided to buy the Goal System software.

 Newspapers do not cover the following two questions:

 1. Why to change a piece of software, if the previous one was working correctly?

-2. With the Italian economical crisis, why to invest 1,500,000 Euro into a foreign company, while there is an Italian software house that produces an excellent scheduler and collaborates with OR research groups at _Politecnico di Milano_ and _University of Pisa_?

 ### MAIOR is back
 Likely, next week will be better for the 700,000 commuters,